-At first glance, the word “scrumpy” might not be one you associate with cider, or apples in general.
+At first glance, the word “scrumpy” might not be one you associate with cider or apples in general.
 In the hard cider world, “scrumpy” describes small, artisan-quality batches of brewed hard ciders made with local apples.
 It also identifies a particular type of hard cider made in the west of England.
-In this article, scrumpy cider is described as “the moonshine of hard cider.”

 Rather than the Minnesota apples used in some of the other hard ciders, Perennial is made from heirloom apples and has some extra carbonation added.

-This hard cider is made with Minnesota apples, apple brandy, and has a special flavor from the oak barrels it’s aged in.
+This hard cider is made with Minnesota apples and apple brandy and has a special flavor from the oak barrels it’s aged in.

 Borealis is an ice cider and it’s available in its original form and in an oak barrel-aged form.

 This is a fun hard cider because it’s made from very small batches (some of them experimental).
-When each batch is bottled, the label is marked with the batch number and customers can go online to read all about what went into making the batch of hard cider they either already have at home or are interested in buying.
+When each batch is bottled, the label is marked with the batch number and customers can go online to read all about what went into the batch of hard cider they bought!

 The Sweetland Orchard Experience